October 13, 2015

 Improve your horse training regimen by learning to see things from your horse’s perspective.
-Learn how with AQHA’s Horse Training Techniques with Martin Black.
-Download your copy today.
+Learn how with AQHA’s Training Tips with Martin Black report.
+Get your copy today!

 There are various things that can cause head problems.
 For example, when the head goes up and the mouth opens, the message sent from the hands through the reins is not carrying through the muscles and getting to the feet.
 The person might be quick to pull on the reins, and the horse doesn’t have time to prepare to position the feet for the maneuver we are asking for.
 This is like dumping the clutch on a stick shift vehicle.
 If we let the clutch out to the point the vehicle starts to respond, then wait and feel real easy before letting it out all the way, we can learn to make smooth transitions from a stop to a start or one gear to another, but when we are too quick, the vehicle jars and stalls.

 When we cause the horse to brace the neck muscles by pulling too hard or too quick, we inhibit the balance of the horse and his movement.
 His movement will not be smooth and natural, and neither will his head carriage.

 Horses uses their heads to balance, shifting from side to side and up and down.
 Any movement in their head and neck is countered through the shoulders by movement in the back and hindquarters, like a teeter-totter that moves sideways, one end can’t move without affecting the other.

 AQHA’s Training Tips with Martin Black report shows you how to reach your horse training goals.
 Martin teaches you how to communicate correctly to your horse for smooth transitions, how to maintain specific balance in the saddle so you stay out of your horse’s way, plus much more.